-The EU Referendum speeches have been bitter and divisive.
-More than anything we are used to in the UK.
-Our typical multi-party political system just isn't used to such polarity.
+The EU Referendum speeches have been bitter and divisive. ?So much more than anything we are used to in the UK.
+Because our typical multi-party political system just isn't used to such polarity.
 In or Out.
 Stay or Remain.
 Now, if we lived in the USA, we might have this every four years!
 Good grief.

 But aside from the bitterness and in-fighting we've had some magic moments of rhetorical fancy, persuasion, obstruction and truth-fashioning.

 Boris Johnson's EU referendum speeches have proved a hit.
 Serious at times.
 Plainly ridiculous at others.
-You can't help but admire the output.
+But, you can't help but admire the output.
 Or wonder how he gets away with it in his speeches.

 Why?
 Because negotiating on behalf of the EU is like trying to ride a vast pantomime horse, with 28 people blindly pulling in different directions.
 For decades deals with America have been blocked by the French film industry, and the current TTIP negotiations are stalled at least partly because Greek feta cheese manufacturers object to the concept of American feta.
 They may be right, aesthetically, but it should not be delaying us in this country.

 The Prime Minister has had a different role to play.
 Serious as he advocates a Stay vote in his EU referendum speeches.
-However, his rhetorical techniques are as well-known as they are well-used.
+However, we all know how he uses rhetorical techniques so well.

 I am very clear.
 Britain is stronger and safer in the EU, as well as better off.
 And the EU benefits from Britain being inside rather than out.
 This is a Europe that Britain has helped to shape.
 A continent that Britain helped liberate not once in the last century, but twice.

-Tim Farron's EU speeches haven't had the airtime they might possibly deserve.
+Tim Farron hasn't had much airtime with his EU speeches.
+Perhaps he deserves more.
 But with so few Lib Dem MPs at Westminster right now that's probably no surprise.

 We shouldn’t allow the Referendum to become a collective exorcism of our Brussels demons at the expense of a rational consideration of what is in the long-term best interest of our country and our people – and what role we want to play in the world.